 The manufacturer shall provide a list of the parameters that are monitored in the self-test mode (see Annex G).
+If a GNSS self-test is also provided for, this shall be noted and any additional parameters included.

 Self-test operation shall not cause any operational mode transmissions.